abpio/abp-commercial-docs/en/startup-templates/application/solution-structure.md

 The solution includes the [React Native](https://reactnative.dev/) application in the `react-native` folder as default.

-The server-side is similar to the solution described above. `*.HttpApi.Host` project serves the API, so the React Native application consumes it.
+The server-side is similar to the solution described above.
+The `*.HttpApi.Host` project serves the HTTP API, and the React Native application consumes it.

 The React Native application was generated with [Expo](https://expo.io/).
 Expo is a set of tools built around React Native to help you quickly start an app and has many useful features.